serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 Avoid the Leaks
 ---------------

-Memory managment in ``pythonic`` is deletgated to a shared reference counter, which is generally ok.
-We still need some manual managments at the boundaries, when memory gets allocated by a third-part library, or when it comes from a ``PyObject``.
+Memory management in ``pythonic`` is delegated to a shared reference counter, which is generally ok.
+We still need some manual managements at the boundaries, when memory gets allocated by a third-part library, or when it comes from a ``PyObject``.
 In the latter case, we keep a reference on the original ``PyObject`` and when ``pythonic`` shared reference dies, we decrease the